What are instant credit cards?

-An instant decision credit card lets you know whether you have been accepted or not as soon as you have finished your application, so you don’t have to wait to see if you have access to credit.
+Instant decision credit cards let you know whether you have been accepted or not as soon as you have finished your application.
+This means you don’t have to wait to see if you have access to credit and if you are declined you may be able to apply for a different product right away.

 Are they different to standard credit cards?